codeandcloud/codeandcloud.github.io/_posts/2025-08-19-genkit-genai-and-angular.md

 ```
 ![Final Screen](/assets/post-images/2025-08-22/screen-2.jpg)

-*Please note that you will have to again set the environment variable when you restart the session, for a permanent setup, please add your key to environment variable.*
+*Please note that you will have to again set the environment variable when you restart the session.
+For a more permanent solution, please add your key to environment variable.*

 Source Code: [ng-genkit-car-suggestor](https://github.com/codeandcloud/ng-genkit-car-suggestor)